 Non-sudo installation

-YBA Installer also supports a non-sudo installation, where sudo access is not required for any step of the installation.
-Note that this is not recommended for production use cases.
+EA YBA Installer supports non-sudo installation, where sudo access is not required for any step of the installation.

 To facilitate a non-sudo install, YBA Installer will not create any additional users or set up services in systemd.
-The install will also be rooted in the home directory by default, instead of /opt, ensuring YBA Installer has write access to the base install directory.
+The target location for the installation defaults to the current user's home directory, instead of /opt, ensuring YBA Installer has write access to the base install directory.
 Instead of using systemd to manage services, basic cron jobs are used to start the services on bootup with basic management scripts used to restart the services after a crash.

 To perform a non-sudo installation, run any of the preceding commands without sudo access.
 You can't switch between a sudo and non-sudo access installation, and yba-ctl will return an error if sudo is not used when operating in an installation where sudo access was used.